Books of My Youth

 No doubt the memory of reading many other books has long since evaporated from my mind, and there are thousands of wonderful books that I’ve never read.

 The Party seeks power entirely for its own sake.
 We are not interested in the good of others; we are interested solely in power, pure power. … Power is not a means; it is an end … The object of persecution is persecution.
 The object of torture is torture.
 The object of power is power. ~ George Orwell 1984

 It is as if Orwell allows us peer past Kant’s phenomenal world to the neumonal world—to the way things really are.
 To a social and political reality so bleak and barren that even love cannot thrive.
-In the end Winston and Julia betray each other because, contrary to what I’ve written in previous posts, love is not stronger than death, at least it is very hard for it to be in this world.
-(Just as it is hard to love in a society which pits each person against others.)
+In the end the novel’s protagonists, Winston and Julia, betray each other because, contrary to what I’ve written in previous posts, love is not stronger than death, at least it is very hard for it to be in this world.
+(It is hard to love in a society which pits each person against others.)
 Here is Winston and Julia’s conversation after both have been emptied of their most noble inclination—the inclination to love another.